Family, Health, Relationships, School

 Qi Qi, Jeff and their daughters, who are now 4, 8 and 11.

-Looking back, she realises that the darkness she has been through has helped her to be “more sensitive to the emotional hurts and needs of a child” – and have meaningful conversations with their own children, students whom God has put into her life, or young people she meets at church.
+Looking back, she realises that the darkness she has been through has helped her to be “more sensitive to the emotional hurts and needs of a child”.
+It enables her to have meaningful conversations with her own children, the students whom God has put into her life, and young people she meets at church.

 More than once, she’s been able to discern that a student has been struggling with suicidal thoughts.